ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 - `QueuedBlocks` represents all unverified blocks that are waiting for context to be available.

+The state service uses the following entry points:
+- `commit_block` when it receives new blocks.

-- `finalize` must be called manually after calling `commit_block` to prevent chains in `NonFinalizedState` from growing beyond the reorg limit.
+- `finalize` to prevent chains in `NonFinalizedState` from growing beyond the reorg limit.

-- Finalized blocks are returned from `finalize` and must still be committed to disk afterwards
+- [FinalizedState.commit_finalized_block](#committing-finalized-blocks) on the blocks returned by `finalize`, to commit those finalized blocks to disk.

 ## Committing non-finalized blocks